hamerlinski/hamerlinski/README.md

 - 👋🏻 Hi, I’m @hamerlinski, which is pronounced: [ˈhæmə liːn skiː].
 - 🗣️ Pronouns: he/him/his.
-- 🧑🏻‍💻 Currently, I'm a Devops Engineeer at Dotmatics.
-Previously: Pearson, BAE AI.
+- 🧑🏻‍💻 Currently, I'm a Devops Engineeer at Flowbird x Easypark.
+Previously: Dotmatics, Pearson, and BAE AI.
 - ❤️ I’m interested in cybersecurity and cryptography.
 - 💭 _"Anything not saved will be lost."_ - Nintendo.